BYLAWS

 Section 1 – Composition of the Board

-The Board shall be composed of the Officers of the Association and four (4) Board Members at large, two (2) from the community and technical colleges and two (2) from the four-year colleges and universities.
+The Board shall be composed of the WAPED Officers and four (4) Board Members at large, two (2) from the community and technical colleges and two (2) from the four-year colleges and universities.
 It is recommended that there be one (1) member from a community college, one (1) from a technical college, one (1) from a four-year private college, and (1) from a four-year public college.

-• In the case of a resignation, a vote of “no confidence” by a two-thirds vote of the Board of Directors, or death of any Board member, the President shall appoint a successor to serve the remainder of the term with the concurrence of the Board.
+2. In the case of a resignation, a vote of “no confidence” by a two-thirds vote of the Board of Directors, or death of any Board member, the President shall appoint a successor to serve the remainder of the term with the concurrence of the Board.
 (See Article 3, Section 1, E.) Office vacancies shall be filled according to the guidelines set forth in the Constitution, Article 7, Sections 1-5.

 Section 2 – Functions of the Board

-• To formulate and recommend policies to the membership for consideration and action.
+1. Formulate and recommend policies to the membership for consideration and action.

-• To formulate policies appropriate for Board action and direct the execution thereof subject to review by the membership.
+2. Formulate policies appropriate for Board action and direct the execution thereof subject to review by the membership.

-• To plan and implement the actions necessary to accomplish the legislative decisions of the membership.
+3. Plan and implement the actions necessary to accomplish the legislative decisions of the membership.

 Section 3 – Meeting of the Board